 To fix the IW term, we can look at how another community handles the problem of negative definitions, specifically the term irregular.
 The medical profession uses the term irregular heartbeat.
 As every English speaker would expect, there is essentially one way to be regular but many ways to be not regular or irregular.
 In this case, a normal or regular heartbeat falls within well-defined limits in terms of speed and rhythm.
 An irregular heartbeat, on the other hand, can take many forms such as being too slow or too fast, jumping between being too slow and too fast or having any rhythm other than the normal rhythm, etc. Different forms of irregularity will have very different implications for treatment.
 For example, we want to slow down a heart that is beating too fast, but slowing down a heart that is already too slow could be fatal.
-Thus, using the same treatment for all irregular heartbeats would be disastrous, and trying to find such a treatment is a dubious quest, but it would be the implied task if medicine imposed a positive definition on the term irregular heartbeat.
+Thus, using the same treatment for all irregular heartbeats would be the implied task if medicine imposed a positive definition on the term irregular heartbeat.